Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 ![Logo](https://raw.githubusercontent.com/Squidly1408/Squidly1408/refs/heads/main/images/Squidly's%20Folder%20Tools.png)

 # Squidly's Folder Tools
-This is Squidly's Folder Tools, it is a file exploer extension made to simplify the tasks of a software developer / machine learning specialist.
-It is made up of teh type of scripts that you get AI to quickyl create for a project.
+This is Squidly's Folder Tools, it is a file explorer extension made to simplify the tasks of a software developer / machine learning specialist.
+It is made up of multiple types of scripts, scripts or 'commands' are designed to replace the tasks that would've required you to create a quick script that you might not use again, or go to a dodgy website, or tasks that are a headache to do again and again.
 It also stores the scripts for future use.

 ## Commands
 - Downloading COCO and transferring it to another AI dataset while keeping only the selected classes